katekeiroz-dev/katekeiroz-dev/README.md

 <p align="left">

 </p>
-<p align="left">🔍 Interested in expand my knowledge in cloud architecture, AI, systems design, and microservices as I continue to grow in the field.
+<p align="left">🔍 Interested in expand my knowledge in DevOps, cloud architecture, AI, systems design, and microservices as I continue to grow in the field.
 </p>